Narcissists seem bizarrely good at choosing the perfect victims to manipulate, and that’s not an accident.

 6. They seek out those with a history of trauma.

-People with past trauma often have skewed ideas of what love looks like.
-Narcissists can exploit this, making their partner believe that their toxic behaviour is normal or even loving.
-It’s a way of ensuring their bad treatment goes unchallenged.
+People who have dealt with past trauma often have skewed ideas of what a healthy relationship looks like.
+Narcissists are experts at sniffing this out and exploiting it.
+They can make you believe that their toxic behaviour is normal or even a sign of deep love because it might feel familiar to what you’ve experienced before.
+It’s a cynical way of ensuring their bad treatment goes unchallenged, as they know you might not even realise how out of order they’re being.

 7. They’re attracted to beauty or youth.